 On December 30, 2011, the Corporate Governance Communiqué was published by the CMB and entered into force, providing certain compulsory and non-mandatory principles applicable to all companies incorporated in Turkey and listed on the ISE.
-Although the Corporate Governance Communiqué is, as of the date of this Offering Circular, in force for all listed companies, the regulation provides a one-year exception for banks and so its provisions are expected to become applicable to the Bank starting from December 30, 2012.
+The Corporate Governance Communiqué became applicable to the Bank starting from December 30, 2012 though the new Capital Markets Law requires the CMB to replace all existing secondary legislation until 30 December 2013 including, inter alia, the Corporate Governance Communiqué.
 The Corporate Governance Communiqué contains principles relating to: (a) companies' shareholders, (b) public disclosure and transparency, (c) the stakeholders of companies and (d) the board of directors.